vocodedev/vocode-core/apps/telegram_bot/README.md

 docker run --env-file=.env -p 3000:3000 -t vocode-telegram-bot
 ```

-Now you have a client backend hosted at localhost:3000 to pass into the Vocode React SDK.
-You'll likely need to tunnel port 3000 to ngrok / host your server in order to use it in the React SDK.
+Now you have a telegram bot running.
+Visit the link you chose during the Telegram bot creation process
+.
 ## Non-docker setup

 `main.py` is just a simple python script, so you can run it with:

 ```
+poetry install
-python main.py
+poetry run python main.py
 ```